Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Related Work

 \paragraph{Distributed fault-tolerant runtime verification} Our approach is close to the series of papers~\cite{BFRR22, FRT13, FRT20} initiated by Fraigniaud, Rajsbaum and Travers, who pioneered the study of distributed fault-tolerant verification~\cite{FRT11}.
-In them, it is studied a shared memory concurrent system that solves a series of tasks~\cite{HKR13}, and the aim is to runtime verify that the outputs for each task are correct, i.e. they satisfy the inputs/outputs relation specifying the task.
+In those works, it is studied a shared memory concurrent system that solves a series of tasks~\cite{HKR13}, and the aim is to runtime verify that the outputs for each task are correct, i.e. they satisfy the inputs/outputs relation specifying the task.
 To do so, an asynchronous wait-free read/write shared memory algorithm runs every time a task in the series is solved, and it is assumed that the verification algorithm terminates before the processes solve the next task.
 Thus, the distributed runtime verification algorithm proposed in those papers is distributed and fault-tolerant but it is \emph{not} fully asynchronous.
-In sharp contrast, we consider a \emph{fully} asynchrony and wait-free shared memory system, where some processes might be verifying the current execution while at the same time others are executing a high-level operation. \GenLin includes tasks, hence task solvability is covered by our results.
-The main concern in~\cite{BFRR22, FRT13, FRT20} is to understand how many (input,output) pairs of the other processes (\emph{opinions} in the parlance of those papers) a process must know in order to make a \emph{verdict}.
-Our approach here is slightly different, as a process makes no verdict (or implicitly makes a ``so far so good'' verdict) as long as the computation looks correct from its perspective, and in the worts case when a process ``sees'' the pairs of \emph{all} other processes, it can decide whether the computation is correct or not.
-Another crucial difference is that the wait-free interactive verifier proposed here can detect validity violations in a finer way, as real-time relations of the actual execution are taken into account, whereas in~\cite{BFRR22, FRT13, FRT20} only (input,output) pairs are used in the verification algorithm.
+In sharp contrast, we consider a \emph{full} asynchrony and wait-free shared memory system, where some processes might be verifying the current execution while at the same time others are executing a high-level operation. \GenLin includes tasks, hence task solvability is covered by our results.
+The main concern in~\cite{BFRR22, FRT13, FRT20} is to understand how many distinct report values can be reported by the processes (\emph{opinions} in the parlance of those papers) in order to runtime verify an algorithm.
+Our approach here is slightly different, as a process reports nothing (or implicitly makes a ``so far so good'' report) as long as the computation looks correct from its perspective, and, when a process ``sees'' enough information, it can decide whether the computation is correct or not.
+Another crucial difference is that the wait-free interactive verifier proposed here can detect real-time order violations (called validity for some problems) in a finer way, as real-time relations of the actual execution are taken into account, whereas in~\cite{BFRR22, FRT13, FRT20} real-time order of events is not considered.
 For example, by observing only (input,output) pairs, for consensus it is impossible to detect when a process ran solo and decided a value distinct from its input, which violates validity.
 That scenario, in contrast, can be detected by our verifier through the views mechanism of the class \RV.